lucasCrawford/microservice-starter-demo/README.md

 Now each microservice should be running as the logs from the terminal will indicate.
 Verify this by accessing `http://{DOCKER_HOST}:8671` where Eureka's homepage should be visible.
 All REST APIs for your other microservices will be accessible via `http://{DOCKER_HOST}:9090/my/rest/api/path` so long as you have mapped the URLpattern within the edge server properties, under zuul.

-To scale the application, use the command-line tool `docker-compose scale <service-name> <# of copies>`.
+To scale the application, use the command-line tool `docker-compose scale <service-name>=<# of copies>`.
 Do this before `docker-compose up`.
 Example:

 ```
-docker-compose scale edge-server 2
+docker-compose scale edge-server=2
 ```

 This will set it up so any docker service with the name "edge-server" will have two containers created, both with their own ports on the machine it's hosted on.
-The discovery service (Eureka server) will know how the internal ports are mapped in order to direct traffic accordingly (i.e. load-balancing)
+The discovery service (Eureka server) will know how the internal ports are mapped in order to direct traffic accordingly (i.e. load-balancing).
+You will need to enable dynamic port assignment to scale like this.